Students for Holocaust Awareness present

 Come to listen and take part in the discussion.

-Monday, February 27 at 7 pm, Lory Student Center Theatre
+Tuesday, April 1 at 7 pm, Lory Student Center Room 387

 MAIN EVENT